prathamVaidya/vasp/README.md

 Note that the logs are accessible by public by default change file permissions accordingly.

 ## VASP Client
-It is written in bash script and can be executed on all major OS Linux, Windows and Mac
+It is written in bash script and can be executed on all major OS like Linux, Windows and Mac

 To run in Linux :